-2.2 The Conflict of Interest Code does not require the reporting of gifts from outside the agency's jurisdiction if the source does not have some connection with or bearing upon the functions or duties of the position.

-3. All officials and designated positions required to submit a statement of economic interests shall file their statements with the Special Assistant to the CEO/Board Relations Officer as the District's Filing Officer.
-The Special Assistant to the CEO/Board Relations Officer shall make and retain a copy of all statements filed by members of the Board of Directors and the Chief Executive Officer, and forward the originals of such statements to the CEO/Board of Supervisors of the County of Riverside.
-The Special Assistant to the CEO/Board Relations Officer shall retain to the CEO/Board of Supervisors of the County of Riverside.
-The Special Assistant to the CEO/Board Relations Officer shall retain the originals of the statements filed by all other officials and designated positions and make all statements available for public inspection and reproduction during regular business hours.

-4. The Conflict of Interest Code will be amended when necessitated by changed circumstances which include the need to designate new positions or revise disclosure categories.
+- 2.2 The Conflict of Interest Code does not require the reporting of gifts from outside the agency's jurisdiction if the source does not have some connection with or bearing upon the functions or duties of the position. - 3.
+All officials and designated positions required to submit a statement of economic interests shall file their statements with the Special Assistant to the CEO/Board Relations Officer as the District's Filing Officer.
+The Special Assistant to the CEO/Board Relations Officer shall make and retain a copy of all statements filed by members of the Board of Directors and the Chief Executive Officer and forward the originals of such statements to the Clerk of the Board of Supervisors of the County of Riverside.
+The Special Assistant to the CEO/Board Relations Officer shall retain the originals of the statements filed by all other officials and designated positions and make all statements available for public inspection and reproduction during regular business hours. - 4.
+The Conflict of Interest Code will be amended when necessitated by changed circumstances which include the need to designate new positions or revise disclosure categories.